difcul/aw/6_dynamic_web_applications/README.md

 - (1.8 points) When presenting the PubMed results (completed in prior scripts), present the rating of each article alongside the respective title.
 In addition, include two buttons/icons that decrease or increase the rating.
 Using the RESTful web service implemented in the last script (both to GET the rating and to UPDATE the rating) will be valued.

-- Note that you should support the 5 diseases of prior scripts (Alzheimer, Asthma, Cirrhosis, Diabetes, and Tuberculosis).
-In case you only support Asthma, a small penalty will be applied.
+- Note that your web application should support at least the following 5 diseases (Alzheimer, Asthma, Cirrhosis, Diabetes, and Tuberculosis).
+Otherwise (e.g., if you only support Asthma), a small penalty will be applied.

 - (0.2 points) Support the functionality to add a new article, using the POST request added in last week's exercise.